 "Closing Costs" are the fees that pay for various services involved in the sale of residential real estate.
 Sellers & buyers usually negotiate to decide how to share these closing costs.

-As the list below indicates, many of the costs result from getting your mortgage loan.
-At Trustin Mortgage, LLC, we have extensive experience in residential mortgage lending, so we can provide you with a comprehensive report on mortgage-related closing costs in your "Good Faith Estimate".
+As you'll see below, many of the buyer's closing costs are related to the costs of getting the mortgage loan.
+At Trustin Mortgage Corporation, we are highly experienced in residential mortgage lending, so we can compile a comprehensive list of costs related to your mortgage in your "Good Faith Estimate".

-Below is a fairly generic list of costs for buying residential real estate.
-We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.
+Below you'll find a fairly generic list of closing costs.
+We will always provide you with a specific list of your closing costs when we provide your Good Faith Estimate.